 MIPS CQMs are often collected by third party intermediaries and submitted on behalf of MIPS eligible clinicians, groups, virtual groups, subgroups, and APM Entities.
-If you choose the MIPS CQM collection type, you may choose to work with a Qualified Clinical Data Registry (QCDR), Qualified Registry Health IT vendor to submit quality data on your behalf, or you can submit quality data yourself.
+If you choose the MIPS CQM collection type, you may choose to work with a Qualified Clinical Data Registry (QCDR) or Qualified Registry to submit quality data on your behalf, or you can submit quality data yourself.
 Individual MIPS eligible clinicians, groups, subgroups, and APM Entities electing to report via MIPS Value Pathways (MVPs) should use the relevant MVP tool kits.